EmmaHuntley/GroupProject/README.md

 Emma Huntley: My idea is to theme another group members game on stuxnet or make a game a whole new game about it (will update more after a book gets delevered or more ideas come on this page)

-# Refrences / News Articles
+# References / News Articles
 Jack Browne:

 Lewis Catley: http://cs.gmu.edu/~gaia/publications/cybersecurity.pdf - This paper explores game design for cybersecurity training, not sure if completely relevant.